GeometricFishTankVR/SphericalDisplayCalibration/readme.md

       - Define the projection circle (by clicking on the circle) on the spherical screen so that all pattern features are within the circle from the camera view;
       - Blob projection and detection will be triggered for each projector; reprojection error will show up for each projector if it is in the Semi-automatic mode (normally below 2).
       - Once all projectors have projected, feature data will be saved.
 If it is in the Semi-automatic mode, the initial guess of projector extrinsics and sphere pose will also be saved.
-    - Run *main_automatic_calib.m* in Matlab if using automatic calibration mode, or *main_semiauto_calib.m* if using semiautomatic calibration mode.
-In the automatic calibration mode, an initial guess of extrinsics and sphere pose will be first generated and non-linear optimization will be applied.
+    - ~~In the automatic calibration mode, an initial guess of extrinsics and sphere pose will be first generated and non-linear optimization will be applied.
 In the semiautomatic calibration mode, the initial guess will be read from file and non-linear optimization will be applied on that.
-Refined parameters will be saved after the optimization.
+Refined parameters will be saved after the optimization.~~
-    - Go back to *SphericalDisplayCalibApplication.cpp*, change the isOptimized flag to be true and run it.
-It will compute 3d coordinates and alpha mask automatically.
-By the end of computation, a stitched grid pattern will appear.
+    - ~~Go back to *SphericalDisplayCalibApplication.cpp*, change the isOptimized flag to be true and run it.
+It will compute 3d coordinates and alpha mask automatically.~~
+    - By the end of computation, a stitched grid pattern will appear.
   - Video: [auto](https://youtu.be/Fs4aBVG1dpM) [semiauto](https://youtu.be/V2vnG_PL8KQ)
   - Notes:
     - When the baseline between camera and projector is too short, the fundamental matrix might be inaccurate.